top of page

 How long will it take until my child can swim?

 Consistency is the most important factor in learning any new skill.
 To set your kids up for success, develop a regular schedule to ensure the techniques are being reinforced, they are learning in a similar environment, and they are seeing progress.
-With proper consistency, your child could be a competent swimmer in as little as a month.
+With proper consistency, your child will gain water safety competency and forward movement in as little as a season, but more advanced skills like prolonged stamina, swim skills like different strokes or skills used on competitive swim teams can take significantly longer to develop.

 What is the importance of goggles?